 Do Burglar Bars Work?

 Yes!
-Just the sight of a home with barred windows is usually enough to deter a vandal from even attempting to break into your home.
-Vandals prefer to raid homes that appear to lack basic security measures, allowing them to be in and out in just a few minutes.
+Just the sight of a home with barred windows is usually enough to deter burglars from even attempting to break into your home.
+Most criminals target homes that appear to lack basic security measures like a home security system, allowing them to be in and out in just a few minutes at minimal risk of being caught.

 You will want to start by installing bars on the windows that are lowest and that may be obscured by bushes or trees.
 If you have basement windows, this is usually a good place to start.
 Your basement windows are down low and usually hidden well.